0xKourama/Elbanna-NP-Notes/Learning/Articles/Certifried/Certifried.md

 ---

 # Mitigation
-1. Applying the patch released by Microsoft (https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-26923)
+1. Applying the patch released by Microsoft (https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-26923).
-2. Reduce certificate template permissions.
+2. Reducing certificate template permissions.
-3. Reduce the default user's machine quota to zero.
-Only Administrators should have this privilege
+3. Reducing the default user's machine quota to zero.
+Only Administrators should have this privilege.

 ---